s-weissbach/trace_selector/README.md

 See the[ Synapse Selector Detect](https://github.com/s-weissbach/trace_selector/tree/main) for detailed tutorial on how to train a custom model.
 > [!Tip]
 > You can share your model with the community - submit it to [Trace Selector Modelzoo](https://github.com/s-weissbach/synapse_selector_modelzoo/tree/main).[GitHub - s-weissbach/synapse_selector_modelzoo](https://github.com/s-weissbach/synapse_selector_modelzoo/tree/main).

+# How to Cite
+If you use this software, please cite it as below:

+Weißbach, S. (2024). trace_selector (Version 0.2.13) [Software].
+Zenodo. https://doi.org/10.5281/zenodo.1234